reflectoring/reflectoring.github.io/content/blog/2023/2024-03-15-getting-started-with-spring-security-and-jwt.md

 to `/library/books/all`.

 ## Conclusion
-In summary.
-JWT authentication is one step ahead to Spring's Basic authentication in terms of security.
+In summary, JWT authentication is one step ahead to Spring's Basic authentication in terms of security.
 It is one of the most sought after means of authentication and authorization.
 In this article, we have explored some best practices, advantages of using JWT and looked at configuring a simple Spring Boot application to use JWT for security.